The 7 Most Common Mistakes Made by Importers (And How To Avoid Them)

 Incoterms are laws that regulate the whole of the shipping industry.
 They’re always used in contracts for international trade.

-If you don’t know what they are, you’ll risk getting underpaid, getting hit with an unexpected bill, paying someone too much or perhaps even get sued.
+Failure to understand Incoterms is a major issue for first-time importers and even regular shippers.
+If you don’t know what they are, you’ll risk getting underpaid, getting hit with an unexpected bill, paying someone too much, or perhaps even getting sued.

 Case in point: we’ve seen importers order on “CFR” terms (see our beginner’s guide on Incoterms to find out what that means) and get hit with high and unpredictable bills at the port on arrival.
 Importers have also ordered goods on “EXW” terms not realising they have to pay for everything end to end!